Search

 Amy Regan

-Amy Marie Regan earned a Bachelor of Fine Arts, with a concentration in photography, from the New Hampshire Institute of Art (Manchester, NH) in 2008.
-In addition to co-founding the Rochester Museum of Fine Arts in 2011, she opened See Saw Art, a 120-square-foot exhibition space located within Mosaic Art (Manchester, NH), in 2022.
-To learn more about See Saw Art, visit seesaw.gallery.
+Amy Marie Regan earned her Bachelor of Fine Arts degree, with a concentration in photography, from the New Hampshire Institute of Art in 2008.
+In addition to co-founding the Rochester Museum of Fine Arts in 2011, she opened See Saw Art in 2022, a small exhibition space located within Mosaic Art in Manchester, NH.
+To learn more, visit seesaw.gallery.

 “Creating exhibition opportunities is foundational to my work with the RMFA.
 The New England community is filled with talented, generous artists who work on their craft each day.
 Being able to showcase and uplift this work is my greatest pleasure, as well as meeting and learning from so many genuine people along the way.”